The individual develops, analyzes, and interprets biological data; assesses impact to fish and wildlife resources and designs programs to mitigate

 Many people with a zoology and wildlife biology background become high school teachers or college or university professors.
 For more information, see the profiles on high school teachers and postsecondary teachers.

-Zoologists and wildlife biologists hold about 21,300 jobs.
-The industries that employ the most zoologists and wildlife biologists are as follows:
+Zoologists and wildlife biologists hold about 19,400 jobs.
+The largest employers of zoologists and wildlife biologists are as follows:

 Fieldwork can require zoologists and wildlife biologists to travel to remote locations anywhere in the world.
-For example, marine biologists may spend months at sea on a research ship.
+For example, cetologists studying whale populations may spend months at sea on a research ship.
 Other zoologists and wildlife biologists may spend significant amounts of time in deserts or remote mountainous and woodland regions.
 The ability to travel and study nature firsthand is often viewed as a benefit of working in these occupations, but few modern amenities may be available to those who travel in remote areas.

 Fieldwork can be physically demanding, and zoologists and wildlife biologists work in both warm and cold climates and in all types of weather.
-For example, marine biologists may need to spend significant amounts of time in cold water and on ships, which may cause seasickness.
+For example, ornithologists who study penguins in Antarctica may need to spend significant amounts of time in cold weather and on ships, which may cause seasickness.
 In all environments, working as a zoologist or wildlife biologist can be emotionally demanding because interpersonal contact may be limited.

 Most zoologists and wildlife biologists work full time.
 They may work long or irregular hours, especially when doing fieldwork.
 Zoologists and wildlife biologists who work with nocturnal animals may need to work at night at least some of the time.